chenyingshu/gogogo/index.md

 <!-- ## Welcome to _Gogogo!_ Project Homepage -->

-This is the basic introduction of our project, including our data collection, filtering, recommendation, path planning, visualization, and final validation trip.
+This is the basic introduction of our project, including system illustration, system demonstration and a final project presentation with a validation trip.

-### Introduction
+## System Illustration
-In this project, we will finish a one-day trip planning with public data and data-driven algorithms.
+In this project, we prototype a one-day trip plan with public data and data-driven algorithms.

-Basically, our system encloses four main steps:
+Basically, our trip planning system encloses four main steps:
 1. [Public Data Collection](#1-data-collection)
 2. [Destination Recommendation](2-destination-recommendation)
 3. [Path Planning](3-path-planning)
 4. [Interactive Path Visualization](4-path-visualization-on-map)

+For coding details, please refer to our Github repository.

 ### 1. Data Collection
 #### Nearby Area Search